 Tip: Open the overlay before opening Site Styles to test out these tweaks.

 Note: The smartphone Device View always shows an overlay, even if the links fit vertically.
 For best results, open your site on a smartphone browser to see how it looks.

-In the Header section of the Style Editor:
+In the Header section of Site Styles:

 - Use the Display Social Icons tweak to hide or display the icons.